andrewtran10/folia-health-backend/DESIGN-PROCESS.md

 ### Validation

 I already included some validation, but Laravel has FormRequests.
 These are great to contain Request logic for each route.
-So I'll move these over.
+I'll implement these.
 Also authentication logic can live here with authorize().
-So I've included using them to 1) learn more about Laravel and 2) clean up the Controller logic.
+So I've included using them to 1) learn more about Laravel and 2) clean up the Controller logic 3) they match how I would approach implementing something like this in Go where I would create Request structs to map to the raw request from context to be handled in the HttpHandler level.

 ### Authentication and Authorization

-Laravel's starter kit includes sessions for frontend logging in.
+Laravel includes sessions and built-in auth for a browser authentication for users to log in and be remembered.
 With a backend API, we should use tokens.
+Laravel has two options to do this: Sanctum and Passport.
+For this project we'll use Sanctum.

+`php artisan install:api`

+Hide protected routes inside Santcum authentication guard.
+Update Resources and FormRequests to no longer require user_id as a parameter/field.
+Attach user_id to request bodies after authentication/authorizationa and validation.
+Now all routes are scoped to the specific user.

+I think in the future, I'd probably implement this in a Laravel Service if logic became more complex so that Controller can stay lean and strictly handle the http data layer but for now this will suffice.

+### Dealing with Laravel responses

+Since Laravel determines what type of response to send back based on the Accept header in the request, lets create custom Responses to handle these niche cases.